th-we/deskflow-wiki/Contributing.md

 There are many ways to contribute to the Deskflow project.

 > [!IMPORTANT]
-> AI-trash PRs will be closed immediately.
+> AI-trash PRs will be closed immediately. <br/>
+> We do no participate in gittensor, PRS will be redone or closed.

 # Getting started